bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-for-bitcoin-covenants-panel.md

 Rijndael: 00:34:19

-it's so simple.
+It's so simple.
- there's not many moving parts.
+There's not many moving parts.

 NVK: 00:34:22